Qualifications and experience

 - Clinical interest for patients

-I am interested in cystic fibrosis; primary ciliary dyskinesia; bronchiectasis; and nontuberculous mycobacteria infection.
+My clinical and research interests include cystic fibrosis; primary ciliary dyskinesia; bronchiectasis; and nontuberculous mycobacteria infection.

 - Research interest for patients